-The Power Feed 10 is a high performance, digitally controlled, modular wire feeder.
-Properly equipped, it can support the GMAW, GMAW-P, FCAW, and SMAW processes.
+The Power Feed Wire Feeders are high performance, digitally controlled, modular wire feeders.
+Properly equipped, they can support the GMAW, GMAW-P, FCAW, and SMAW processes.
 The Power Feed wire feeders are designed to be a part of a modular, multi process welding system.

-The Power Feed 10 is a 4 driven roll feeder that operates on 40VDC input power. .
+The Power Feed Wire Feeders are 4 driven roll feeders that operate on 40VDC input power.